nityam10000/LearningTrekk/README.md

-# E-Learning Platform Frontend
+# E-Learning Platform

-A modern, responsive e-learning platform built with React.js.
-This is a **frontend-only** demonstration project showcasing a complete user interface for an online learning platform.
+A modern, responsive e-learning platform built with the MERN stack (MongoDB, Express.js, React.js, Node.js).
+This project showcases a complete, full-stack application for an online learning platform.

 ## 🌟 Features

-- **Modern UI/Design**: Clean, professional interface with a unified theme system
+- **Modern UI/Design**: Clean, professional interface with a unified theme system.
+- **Full-Stack Architecture**: Separate frontend and backend for a scalable and maintainable structure.
-- **Responsive Layout**: Fully responsive design that works on all devices
+- **Responsive Layout**: Fully responsive design that works on all devices.
-- **Course Catalog**: Browse and explore various courses with filtering
+- **Course Management**: Create, read, update, and delete courses.
+- **User Authentication**: Secure user registration and login system with JWT.
+- **Enrollment System**: Users can enroll in courses.
-- **Blog System**: Read educational blog posts with categories and search
+- **Blog System**: Read and create educational blog posts.
-- **User Authentication**: Mock login/signup system for demonstration
-- **Interactive Components**: Carousels, cards, and dynamic content
-- **Theme Consistency**: Unified color scheme and styling across all components
+- **API**: A well-structured RESTful API for all platform functionalities.

 ## 🎨 Design System